 Transamerica’s index universal life policy is protected against market volatility.
 If the equity index fund performs well, your policy’s cash value grows faster.
 If it does not perform well, your cash value account is still credited with interest, which is guaranteed by the company.
 So, irrespective of how the stock and bond markets perform, your policy’s cash value will grow at a guaranteed rate.

-Downsides of Transamerica
+Cons of Transamerica

 Limited Death Benefit for Whole Life Insurance